 Casablanca is the transportation hub of Morocco and where most international travelers enter the country, so it’s fairly simple to get to.
 Below you’ll find directions on how to get to Casablanca from the airport and other cities in the country.

 Flights to Casablanca

 - The most efficient way to travel to and from Casablanca Airport is to take the ONCF train.
+Trains depart hourly to the city.
+The journey takes approx 45 min.

-Trains in Morocco, including airport the line often experience delays so leave yourself plenty of time when leaving for the airport.
+- Trains in Morocco, including the airport line, often experience delays, so leave yourself plenty of time when leaving for the airport.